 I have tested three of the leading wax-based lubricants, I have heard a lot of reviews on all three of these products but I have personal experience with all three so I will talk about them one by one.

-Castrol chain wax available from AmazonOpens in a new tab. was the first I tried and what I liked about this brand is of the three it lasts the longest.
+Castrol chain wax available from Amazon was the first I tried and what I liked about this brand is of the three it lasts the longest.
 When you apply this it’s going to last longer giving you a longer period of protection for your chain before you have to reapply.
 It resists dirt and foreign material from sticking to the chain, it has a very little fling and it does provide excellent protection for your chain, unfortunately, the negatives outweigh the positives.

 The reason I stopped using the Castrol chain wax was that the Castrol can have a history of being defective.
 You will go to spray your chain and nothing will come out and this has happened to me repeatedly, so over time I became so frustrated I switched over the Maxima chain wax.

-Maxima chain wax available from AmazonOpens in a new tab. provides the same protection as the Castrol but it doesn’t last as long on my bike chain.
+Maxima chain wax available from Amazon provides the same protection as the Castrol but it doesn’t last as long on my bike chain.

 It tends not to be as good as the Castrol when it comes to resisting dirt and other foreign materials but it does do a good job when you consider it costs about half as much as the Castrol chain wax it’s a much better buy.